Tony Neelankavil: Theologian and Bishop

-He has founded Pastoral Animation Research for Outreach and Community-building - PAROC Research Institute, a new venture to re-visualize the pastoral ministry in the present context and to train pastoral leaders from the clergy, the religious and the laity.
+He founded Pastoral Animation, Research, Outreach and Community-building - PAROC Research Institute, Trichur a new venture to visualize the pastoral ministry in the present context and to train pastoral leaders from the clergy, the religious and the laity.
 Neelankavil is a well-known orator, writer and theologian.
 He has presented papers in several theological conferences, both national and international.
 He has published several scientific articles in national and international journals and has edited three scholarly books.
 He has received Junior Scholar Fellowship from the Catholic University KU Leuven, Belgium twice and has received the famous Gambrinus Fellowship from the Technische Universiteit, Dortmund, Germany.

-He was also member of the Theology Forum of the Syro-Malabar Church and of the Liturgical Research Centre.
+He was also member of the Theology Forum of the Syro-Malabar Church and the priest-member of the Board of Directors of the Liturgical Research Centre before he became bishop.
 He was also a member of CBCI Bishops-Theologians Colloquium.
-Presently, he is the Chairman of the Doctrinal Commission of the Kerala Catholic Bishops' Conference, Chairman of the Doctrinal Commission of the Syro-Malabar Church, Chairman of the Liturgical Research Centre, the Episcopal member of the Synodal Commission for St. Joseph's Pontifical Seminary, Aluva and the Episcopal member of the Health Commission of the KCBC.
+As bishop, he was the Chairman of the Doctrinal Commission of the Syro-Malabar Church (2019-2024), Episcopal member of the Synodal Commission for Mangalapuzha Seminary (2019-2024) and the Episcopal member of the Health Commission of the KCBC.
+Presently, he is the Chairman of the Doctrinal Commission of the Kerala Catholic Bishops' Conference (KCBC), Chairman of the Liturgical Research Centre of the Syro-Malabar Synod, Chairman of the Synodal Commission for St. Joseph's Pontifical Seminary, Mangalapuzha, Aluva and the Chairman of Synodal Commission for the Clergy.
 He is proficient in Malayalam, English, and German.

 He has participated in the Third International Conference on Catechesis from 8 to 10 September 2022, organized by the Pontifical Council for Promoting New Evangelization in Paul VI Hall, Vatican.